 Did you know that beer actually has melatonin?
 Once in a while, we’ll split a beer or have a whole one and I think it helps me sleep.
 I really like IPA’s.
 I know they can be bitter, but our current favorite is Coriolis Effect and you won’t be disappointed.
 Wine has the effect of making you sleepy on the front end and then causing you to wake up in the middle of the night.
 Do you know what I mean?

 We’re back to having a date night which is a great break in the week and much safer than it was a year ago (at least here in Boulder).
 We always eat outside and like to try the vegan offerings around here in Boulder.
 Unfortunately, it’s not always low in fat (oil) or salt but we try to be picky in our choices and always ask if these ingredients can be reduced.
 Our recent foray out to dinner was with our son and his girlfriend, Dendy.
-We ate at a Middle Eastern restaurant on Pearl Street call Ash’Kara.
-They closed an extra stretch of the street to cars and set up lots of picnic-style tables for people to use.
+We ate at a Middle Eastern restaurant on Pearl Street called Ash’Kara.
+The city of Boulder closed an extra stretch of the street to cars and set up lots of picnic-style tables for people to use for more outdoor dining.

-I don’t know if you saw my post about getting a scary diagnosis, but last March I had a possible one.
+I don’t know if you saw my post about getting a scary diagnosis, but last March I was in that possible situation.
 When a scary diagnosis is on the table it’s very difficult to think of anything else and our mind tends to go a dark place.
 Here’s my post which is meant to give you some tips to help you during this difficult time, How to Deal with a Health Scare: 11 Tips to Help You Cope.

 Helping Our Friends Change